 An applicant must meet Graduate School requirements plus these departmental requirements to be considered for admission to the program:

-- Evidence of a high standard of achievement in graduate work at the master’s level.
+Evidence of a high standard of achievement in bachelors or previous graduate work.

 Credits and Courses